agentrickard/domain/README.txt

   - Any node that is assigned to more than one domain can be edited by any editor who belongs to one of the domains.

-  - Users who look at the sites and have the 'administer nodes' permission can always see all content on all sites, which can be confusing.
+  - Users who look at the sites and have the 'Bypass content access control' permission can always see all content on all sites, which can be confusing.
 To enforce Domain Access rules on these users, you may enable the 'Enforce rules on administrators' setting described in 4.3.3.